org-trello/org-trello/README.md

     - [ ] any entities with level superior to 4 are considered level 3
 ```

-For example, once sync to trello, this looks like:
+For example, once synced to trello, this looks like:

 ```
 * IN-PROGRESS Joy of FUN(ctional) LANGUAGES